chalk13/weatherapp.core/README.md

 # WEATHER INFORMATION FROM VARIOUS WEBSITES
-### MAIN PURPOSE
-> The main purpose of this project is to get real and practical knowledge in the parsing of weather websites, finding solutions during development.

 ### IDEA
 > Combine and present information from different weather websites in one place and be able to view and compare them.